-No. If an inmate does not have a specified amount of bail or bond set by the judge, they do not have the option to be released by bail or bond.
-This means the judge has legally authorized this facility to keep the inmate in our custody until the next court appearance.
+No. If an incarcerated individual does not have a specified amount of bail or bond set by the judge, they do not have the option to be released by bail or bond.
+This means the judge has legally authorized this facility to keep the incarcerated individual in our custody until the next court appearance.

 Can I post bail or bond for someone who has a civil charge?

-Yes, you can post a bail for an inmate with a civil charge, however; bail money posted as a result of a civil charge such as a family court proceeding will not be eligible for a refund at the conclusion of the court proceeding.
-Bonds however, are not accepted as a form of payment for a civil charge.
+Yes, you can post a bail for an incarcerated individual with a civil charge, however; bail money posted as a result of a civil charge such as a family court proceeding will not be eligible for a refund at the conclusion of the court proceeding.
+Bonds, however, are not accepted as a form of payment for a civil charge.

-Is there a fee to bail or bond an inmate out of jail?
+Is there a fee to bail or bond an incarcerated individual out of jail?

 When using cash in person, there is no fee.
 When using a credit card in person or paying via remote bail, a third party bail company is used.
 There is a fee for using this third party.
 Any fees associated with the bail payment will not be applied towards the total amount of the bail.
 All bail paid using this third party will be subject to their restrictions, terms and conditions.
 Any questions pertaining to fees associated with a bond should be directed to your bail bondsman company.